-Thus far in the tutorial we have restarted the database from scratch and reloaded the data manually each time we changed the schema.
-This is often the easiest way to make changes when you are first developing your application and making frequent changes.
-However, as your application — and the data it uses — becomes more complex it is desirable to maintain your database state across sessions.
+Thus far in the tutorial we have restarted the database from scratch and reloaded the schema and data manually each time we changed the schema.
+This is sometimes the easiest way to make changes when you are first developing your application and making frequent changes.
+However, as your application — and the data it uses — becomes more complex, you want to maintain your database state across sessions.

-You may have noticed that in the previous section of the tutorial we modified the schema to add the States table but did not add it to the running database yet.
+You may have noticed that in the previous section of the tutorial we defined the States table but did not add it to the running database yet.
 That is because we want to demonstrate ways of modifying the database without having to start from scratch each time.

 First let's talk about durability.
 VoltDB is an in-memory database.
 Each time you start the database with the create action, it creates a fresh, empty copy of the database.
 Obviously, in most real business situations you want the data to persist.
 VoltDB has several features that preserve the database contents across sessions.
 We will start by looking at snapshots.